 He’s taught at the University of California Irvine and Loyola Marymount University.

-His research and teaching interests include questions on empire and colonialism, modernity, gender and sexuality, intellectual and cultural history, history of religion, mysticism, folklore, and esotericism, political violence, Muslim-Jewish relations, historiography, pedagogy, and critical theory.
+He has additional research and teaching interests in empire and colonialism, modernity, gender and sexuality, history of religions, mysticism, folklore, and esotericism, Muslim-Jewish relations, historiography, pedagogy, and critical theory.
 He has an interest in world history and situating the the Middle East in a global perspective.

 Follow him on Twitter: https://twitter.com/aaolomi